AlexNorb/pnptools/layout/UI_documentation.md

   - **`getSettings()`:** Collects all the settings from the double-sided UI to be used for PDF generation.
 - **`foldable-layout-ui.js`:** Manages the foldable mode UI.
   - **`getSettings()`:** Collects all the settings from the foldable UI.

-## 9. Styling (`style.css`)

-The look and feel of the application are defined in `style.css`.

-- **Layout:**
-  - A `container` class is used for the main content blocks, providing a consistent width, padding, and a subtle shadow.
-  - Flexbox is used extensively for alignment and spacing within the `header`, `form-group`, and `foot` elements.
-- **Controls:**
-  - Buttons, inputs, and dropdowns have a consistent style with rounded corners and hover effects.
-  - Radio buttons for page size are hidden, and their corresponding `label` (containing an `img`) is styled to show the selection.
-- **Dropzones:**
-  - Have a dashed border that changes color on hover to indicate they are interactive.
-- **Icons:**
-  - Font Awesome is used for icons, providing a clean and modern look.